yusufsumerrr/MPU6050-Sensor-Fusion-Complementary-Filter/README.md

 /* USER CODE END 2 */
 ```

-1.The `HAL_I2C_IsDeviceReady` function is a check mechanism that verifies whether the target device (MPU6050) on the STM32 I2C bus is physically present and ready for communication.
+1. The `HAL_I2C_IsDeviceReady` function is a check mechanism that verifies whether the target device (MPU6050) on the STM32 I2C bus is physically present and ready for communication.

 ```c
 void mpu6050_init()